 Network Allocation Vector.
-When a packet is received that is destined to another node, the duration field of the packet is used for virtual carrier sensing of the medium.
-This network allocation vector counts down regardless of the channel state in order to cover the packet exchange period.
+When a packet is received that is destined to another node, the duration field of the packet is used to virtual carrier sense the medium.
+This Network Allocation Vector counts down regardless of the channel state in order to cover the packet exchange period.

 Timeout.
-When a data packet is transmitted, a non-channeldependent timer is set according to the timeout period for an acknowledgment.
-If the ACK is received before the timeout period, the timer is cleared, and for the purposes of loss-triggered rate adaptation, the data packet has succeeded.
-Otherwise, the data packet has been lost.
+When a data packet is transmitted, the (nonchannel-dependent) timer is set according to the timeout period for an acknowledgment.
+If the ACK is received before the timeout period, the timer is cleared and, for the purposes of loss-triggered rate adaptation, the data packet has succeeded.
+Otherwise, if the ACK is not received before the timeout, the data packet has been lost.

-Four-Way Handshake.
-Finally, we implemented the RTS/CTS mechanism and added a field to the header in the

-CTS message for modulation rate information to be sent back to the transmitter with SNR-based rate adaptation.
+Four-way Handshake.
+Finally, we implemented the RTS/CTS mechanism and added a field to the header in the CTS message for modulation rate information to be sent back to the transmitter with SNR-based rate adaptation.

-C. Cross-Layer Rate Adaptation Framework
+2.3 Cross-Layer Rate Adaptation Framework

-We implemented five key rate adaptation mechanisms that existing multirate protocols utilize.
+We implemented five key rate adaptation mechanisms which existing multirate protocols utilize:

 Consecutive-Packet Decision Loss-triggered Rate Adaptation.
 This mechanism increases the modulation rate after a number of consecutive successful transmissions and decreases after a number of consecutive failures.
 For this transmitter-based protocol, only counters are needed at the timeout (failures) and the reception of the ACK (successes).
-We use the specifics in [3] to implement the consecutive-packet decision mechanism.
-In particular, the mechanism increases the rate after 10 consecutive successes and lowers the rate after two consecutive failures.
-By default, RTS/CTS is disabled.
+We use the specifics in [11] to implement the consecutivepacket decision mechanism (10 successes, 2 failures).
+The mechanism uses the two-way handshake (no RTS/CTS exchange) unless otherwise specified.

 Historical-Decision Loss-triggered Rate Adaptation.
-A family of rate adaptation protocols [1], [2], [6] use a window of packets to select the modulation rate as opposed to consecutive successes or failures.
-Since [6] empirically outperforms [2] (and transitively [1]), we use the specifics described in [6] to implement the historical-decision mechanism, and the thresholds for rate increase and decrease are computed from the effective rates of the three modulations on WARP (5.4, 8.5, and 12 Mb/s).
-In particular, if a maximum tolerable loss threshold is exceeded, the rate is lowered, and if an opportunistic rate increase threshold is maintained, the rate is increased.
-By default, the mechanism uses basic access.
+A family of rate adaptation protocols [2, 4, 18] use a window of packets to select the modulation rate as opposed to consecutive successes or failures.
+Since [18] empirically outperforms [4] (and transitively [2]), we use the specifics described in [18] to implement the historical-decision mechanism, and the thresholds for rate increase and decrease are computed from the effective rates of the three modulations on WARP (5.4, 8.5, and 12 Mbps).
+The mechanism uses the two-way handshake unless otherwise specified.

 Collision/Fading Differentiation.
 Though still triggered by ACK/timeout loss interpretation, the rate adaptation schemes that implement the collision/fading differentiation are more immune to misinterpretation of collision-based loss.
-Protocols in [6] and [4], for example, dynamically enable the RTS/CTS mechanism upon loss with the assumption that a data timeout following a successful RTS/CTS exchange is likely due to poor channel conditions.
-While [4] toggles RTS on after a loss for a single packet and then off for the following packet, [6] uses a window of packets to enable RTS and is thus more robust to hidden terminals.
-We implement this mechanism and the dynamic use of the four-way handshake according to the specifics in [6].
-The RTS window is halved if the last packet was lost with RTS, the window remains unchanged.
+Protocols in [18] and [13], for example, dynamically enable the RTS/CTS mechanism upon loss with the assumption that a DATA timeout following a successful RTS/CTS exchange is likely to be due to channel-based loss.
+While [13] toggles RTS on after a loss for a single packet and then off for the following packet, [18] uses a window of packets to enable RTS and is thus more robust to hidden terminals.
+We implement this mechanism and the dynamic use of the four-way handshake according to the specifics in [18].

-SNR-Triggered Rate Adaptation.
-Rate adaptation based upon signal quality requires feedback from the receiver.
-In our case, we use the CTS packet for feedback.
+SNR-triggered Rate Adaptation.
+Rate adaptation based upon signal quality requires feedback from the receiver - in our case, we use the CTS packet for that purpose.
 Use of this mechanism requires a mapping of channel conditions to modulation rates.
-In [7] and [8], this mapping was chosen according to the SNR-rate specification defined by the simulator itself.
-However, in our case, we measure the performance of the modulation rates according to SNR (see Section III for further discussion of this topic).
+In [9, 17], this mapping was chosen according to the SNR-rate specification defined by the simulator itself.
+However, in our case, we measure the performance of the modulation rates according to SNR (see Section 3 for further discussion of this topic).
 The four-way handshake is used per-packet within this mechanism.